rrkjonnapalli/rrkjonnapalli.github.io/README.md

         _alias:_ **Truepush**

-        Way2push is a platform for companies to advertise their ads through push notifications.
+        Way2push is a platform for marketers to advertise their ads through push notifications.

         Technologies used: Loopbackjs, Angular 6

-        Databases used: mongodb
+        Databases used: Mongodb

     * #### Adwords API